 - Visit the Available Software charts to view and search the different ways to access software at the university, as explained below.

 - To learn more about ITS software purchasing and distribution, please visit Software Acquisition and Distribution.
 (Faculty/Staff only)

 Standard Configuration – ITS has developed a standard configuration, called the Northeastern image, with versions for both Windows and Mac computers.
-This allows ITS to provide a standard set of software applications to Northeastern-owned computers.
+This allows ITS to provide a standard set of software applications to Northeastern-owned computers with the benefit of knowing your computer is being centrally updated with the latest patches and upgrades to maintain a secure environment.
 Applications include Microsoft Office, Symantec Endpoint Protection antivirus, Google Chrome and Firefox.
 These images are used on faculty/staff computers, in the ITS-managed computer labs and in classrooms.

 - On Windows – To ensure that there are not unused applications on the computer, hundreds of available applications are not installed directly.
 These are available for cached installation through the Application Virtualization Client when you are connected to a Northeastern network through NUnet (Ethernet), NUwave (wireless), or by VPN.

 - You must initially launch these applications while on the network.

 - These applications will be accessible on your computer after the initial launch, but they are optimized to always run on the network in order to use all features and receive updates.